apify/apify-docs/docs/storage/dataset.md

     npm install apify-cli

-Once installed, `require` the `apify-client` package in your app, create a new instance of it using your account `user ID' and secret `API token` (you can find these on the [Integrations](https://my.apify.com/account#/integrations) page of your Apify account), and save your datasets to a variable for easier access.
+Once installed, `require` the `apify-client` package in your app, create a new instance of it using your account `user ID` and secret `API token` (you can find these on the [Integrations](https://my.apify.com/account#/integrations) page of your Apify account), and save your datasets to a variable for easier access.

     // Import the `apify-client` package
     const ApifyClient = require('apify-client');